nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 : States if the provided value is a file.
 Does not check its existence, but it does check that the path is not a directory.

 `directory-path`
 : States if the provided value is a directory.
-It does check that the path is not a file. _If the directory does not exist, the validation will fail, to avoid this for directories that will be created later during workflow execution, provide the format `path` instead._

 `path`
 : States if the provided value is a path (file or directory).
 Does not check its existence.